gruntwork-io/terragrunt/README.md

 ### Configuration parsing order

-It is important to be aware of the terragrunt configuration parsing order when using features like [locals](#locals) and [terragrunt_output](#passing-outputs-between-modules), where you can reference attributes of other blocks in the config in your `inputs`.
-For example, because `locals` are evaluated before `terragrunt_output` blocks, you can not use bind outputs from `terragrunt_output` into `locals`.
-On the other hand, for the same reason, you can use `locals` in the `terragrunt_output` blocks.
+It is important to be aware of the terragrunt configuration parsing order when using features like [locals](#locals) and [dependency outputs](#passing-outputs-between-modules), where you can reference attributes of other blocks in the config in your `inputs`.
+For example, because `locals` are evaluated before `dependency` blocks, you can not bind outputs from `dependency` into `locals`.
+On the other hand, for the same reason, you can use `locals` in the `dependency` blocks.

 Currently terragrunt parses the config in the following order:

 1. `locals` block
 1. `include` block
 1. `dependencies` block
-1. `terragrunt_output` blocks, including calling `terragrunt output` on the dependent modules to retrieve the outputs
+1. `dependency` blocks, including calling `terragrunt output` on the dependent modules to retrieve the outputs
 1. Everything else
 1. The config referenced by `include`
 1. A merge operation between the config referenced by `include` and the current config.

 Blocks that are parsed earlier in the process will be made available for use in the parsing of later blocks.
-Similarly, you cannot use blocks that are parsed later earlier in the process (e.g you can't reference `terragrunt_output` in `locals`, `include`, or `dependencies` blocks).
+Similarly, you cannot use blocks that are parsed later earlier in the process (e.g you can't reference `dependency` in `locals`, `include`, or `dependencies` blocks).

 Note that the parsing order is slightly different when using the `-all` flavors of the command.
 In the `-all` flavors of